INSRapperswil/poc-path-efficiency-indicator/README.md

 ## Project Overview

-This research project, which started with our semester thesis, is based on the collaboration between the Eastern Switzerland University of Applied Sciences (OST) and Alexander Clemm, Futurewei Technologies, Inc. working closely together with the Internet Engineering Task Force (IETF).
+This research project, which started with our semester thesis, is based on the collaboration between the Eastern Switzerland University of Applied Sciences (OST) and Alexander Clemm from Sympotech, working closely together with the Internet Engineering Task Force (IETF).
 The project is part of broad-based research work done at IETF and focuses on a specific sub-area in the field of Green Networking Metrics.

 The project is mainly related to the RFC documents and drafts below.